northox/northox.github.io/about/index.md

 ---
 layout: about
+title: About
 ---
 #### About me

-I live in the French part of north America - Québec, Canada.
+I live in the French part of North America - Québec, Canada.
 More precisely, Montréal.
 I'm Cofounder and Defensive Security Researcher at [Mantor Organization](https://mantor.org) and work as an Enterprise Security Architect for the biggest railroad in Canada.

 Oh, as you might have seen, I'm also a hobbyist photographer... on a budget.
 [See below](#pics).

 #### Field of expertise

-My work and interest touch both extreme of the security field:
+My work and interest touch both extremes of the security field:

 *   Deep technical problems about how security is built into computers (Root of Trust, Security by Compartmentalization, Trusted Computing, Operating System architecture) and on the other end;
 *   How sound security is brought up and managed efficiently in an organization.
 This has to do with economics, processes and culture.